 A tDCS treatment course can vary in the number of treatment sessions according to each individual patient.
 Patients undergo an initial evaluation.
 Throughout the treatment course, patients are closely followed by a clinician who will periodically re-evaluate the patient.
 Each patient’s symptoms are also tracked through standardized questionnaires to monitor the effectiveness of the treatment.

 tDCS has been approved by the Massachusetts General Hospital Executive Credentials Committee for off-label treatment of emotional, behavioral and cognitive difficulties, including depression or executive difficulties.
 Off-label treatments using tDCS are usually not covered by insurances and come with an out-of-pocket-cost.
 Please check with your insurance carrier to understand your out-of-pocket costs.

 Off-label treatments are types of treatments that have not been approved by the U.S. Federal Drug Administration (FDA).
 While off-label treatments are clinically safe and effective, they are not typically covered by insurances.

 Coverage for TMS by public and private insurers varies greatly.
 While Massachusetts General Hospital accepts Medicare, MassHealth and many private insurance and managed care plans, it is best to contact us or your insurance provider to determine TMS coverage.
 Precertification according to eligibility criteria is required in most cases. tDCS is not typically covered by public and private insurers.

 See the Billing, Insurance & Financial Assistance page for more information on insurance providers accepted by Mass General and our financial assistance policy.

-Our staff provides non-invasive treatment for patients with major depressive disorder using two techniques: transcranial magnetic stimulation and transcranial direct current stimulation.
+Our staff provides non-invasive treatment for patients with treatment-resistant neuropsychiatric conditions using two techniques: transcranial magnetic stimulation and transcranial direct current stimulation.